TreeOfSelf/PandaDeathBan/README.md

 - Doesn't ban instantly like most mods.
 Most mods instant-ban you which is jarring.
 This mod has a configurable timer where you stare at the death screen unable to respawn before it bans you.
 - Configurable ban time
 - Configurable ban message
-- Supports ACTUAL hardcore worlds, which shows hardcore hearts to your players, without allowing them to go into spectator.
+- Supports ACTUAL hardcore worlds, shows hardcore hearts to your players, without allowing them to go into spectator.
+(Must be enabled in your level.dat or server.properties at world generation)

 ## Configuring